plum-umd/cmsc330-public/projects/p1/README.md

 You may add any methods you need to any of the provided classes in order to validate these criteria.

 The `:result` field should be set to `true` in case of success and `false` in case of failure according to the criteria above.
+If the command is misformed or additional arguments are supplied, then set `:result` to `:error`.

 When using the interactive terminal, this is an example of expected behavior:
 ![An example of the interactive terminal][interactive example]